markpbaggett/utk_hyrax_review_docs/docs/source/demo1/6_pcdm.rst

 While PCDM is used across the Fedora community and it was built with the intent that everyone would want to use it, the diversity of use cases:

-    means that we don't expect every adopter to implement this model in the same way or with the same tools.
+    means that we **don't expect every adopter to implement this model in the same way** or with the same tools.
-    We expect implementers to extend this model to fit their local needs, and hope that the model will help provide a framework for implementers to share RDF vocabularies and implementations.
+    We expect implementers to extend this model to **fit their local needs**, and hope that the model will help provide a framework for implementers to share RDF vocabularies and implementations.

 So while Hyrax uses PCDM, it uses it in its own way.
 Like all modern Samvera variants, Hyrax relies on